abdulrahim2002/open-pocket-docs/docs/API-spec/Endpoints/add.md

 Allowing users to add articles, videos, images and URLs to Pocket is most likely the first type of integration that you’ll want to build into your application.
 Adding items to Pocket is easy.

 ---

 ## Required Permissions

-In order to use the /v3/add endpoint, your consumer key must have the **"Add"** permission.
+Your consumer key must have the **Add** permission.

+:::warning
+Consumer keys are not supported yet.

 ---